math2peters/VAE_Quantum_Optimizer/README.md

 # TODO
 - Extend to multiple variables
 - Scale the population inputs for training data into the predictor network
 - Improve predictor network fitting fidelity.
-It seems to sometimes divide points into either good or bad by putting their predicted value near 0 or at some other value, with small variations in between
+It seems to sometimes divide points into either good or bad by putting their predicted value near 0 or at some other value, with small variations in between good or bad values.